 The impact on the credit report

-Impact of debt consolidation on credit rating.
+- What is the impact of debt consolidation on one’s credit report?

 If you follow the terms of the debt consolidation loan to the letter, your credit will remain intact.